thcui/sp500-visualization/README.md

 - getbubbleChartData() function computes stock price percentage change for bubble chart base on the given interval
 - filterSector() filter bubble chart data points based on the selected sector in tree map
 - filterDateRange() filter bubble chart data points based on the selected date range in the line chart
+- the jquery search bar function selects the stock symbol in interest, call `bubbleChart.focusZoom()`, and move the viewpoint to the bubble in interest.

 js/treeMap.js
 -